 Harbor Boat Tour

 Of course, no trip to the Port of LA would be complete without actually seeing it from the water.
-Harbor tours are popular in most of the coastal cities, but the Port of LA harbor tour was one of the better ones I have done.
-It was amazing to get out on the water and see these massive freighter boats, learn about the history and even see the Angels Gate Lighthouse.
+Harbor tours are prevalent in most of the coastal cities, but the Port of LA harbor tour was one of the better ones I have done.
+It was amazing to get out on the water and see these massive container boats, learn about the history and even see the Angels Gate Lighthouse.
 The tour I went on left from Ports O’ Call Village, was $12 and took about an hour.
 Read more about it here.

 Cabrillo Tide Pools

 While you are at the aquarium, be sure to head over to Cabrillo Beach and explore the tide pools there.
 Low tide is the best time to go to see the most stuff, but you can pretty much always see a plethora of sea anemones when you go.